Written By Rick de Groot

 Concatenate using Text.Combine in Power Query

 As you can see, the before example manually provides commas to separate values.
 You can also use other functions to concatenate text values with a custom delimiter, such as a hyphen or a semicolon.
-More on that in the next chapter.
+More on that in the next section.

-Merge Columns
+Using Merge Columns

 The no-code way to concatenate multiple columns is by using the Merge Columns feature in the ribbon.